SrHenry/type-utils/README.md

 > `Schema.and`
 >
-> It creates an union between two or more schemas.
+> It creates an intersection between two or more schemas.
 > ```typescript
 > import { Schema } from "@srhenry/type-utils"
 >